microcks/microcks-testcontainers-node-nest-demo/step-4-write-rest-tests.md

 * We ask for testing our endpoint against the service interface of `Order Service API` in version `0.1.0`.
   These are the identifiers found in the `order-service-openapi.yml` file.
 * We ask Microcks to validate the `OpenAPI Schema` conformance by specifying a `runnerType`.
-* We ask Microcks to validate the localhost endpoint on the dynamic port provided by the Spring Test (we use the `host.testcontainers.internal` alias for that).
+* We ask Microcks to validate the localhost endpoint on the dynamic port provided by the `beforeAll()` function (we use the `host.testcontainers.internal` alias for that).

 Finally, we're retrieving a `TestResult` from Microcks containers, and we can assert stuffs on this result, checking it's a success.